 Definition of Plug-in Electric Vehicle (NC General Statutes 20-4.01 (28a))

-A four-wheeled motor vehicle that meets each of the following requirements:
+A four-wheeled motor vehicle that does not have the ability to be propelled by a gasoline engine and that meets each of the following requirements:

 Is made by a manufacturer primarily for use on public streets, roads, and highways and meets National Highway Traffic Safety Administration standards included in 49 C.F.R. § 571.

 Has not been modified from original manufacturer specifications with regard to power train or any manner of powering the vehicle.